brodyhoskins/dns-sniper/README.md

 hostnames.blacklist += DNSSniper::DomainsImporter.new('https://raw.githubusercontent.com/brodyhoskins/dns-blocklists/master/tracking.list').hostnames
 hostnames.blacklist += DNSSniper::HostsImporter.new('https://pgl.yoyo.org/as/serverlist.php?hostformat=hosts;showintro=0;mimetype=plaintext').hostnames

-# Blocklist is accessible as a Set (similar to Array)
+# Blocklist is accessible as an Array
 hostnames.blocklist

 # Use an Exporter to convert to other formats